wallacegibbon/dbexecutors/README.md

 ## Why this module?

-Database manipulations can be very boring, you need to create a connection, do CRUD, close connection, re-establish the broken connection...
-And usually you need to use a connection pool.
+Database manipulations can be very boring, you need to create a connection, do CRUD by sending commands to database server, close connection, re-establish the broken connection...

+A connection pool could make it easier, but you still need to `release` the connection after you use it.
+Sometimes I just want a function that help me execute a sql string, or a redis command.
+I don't want to care about the network connection stuffs.

+With this package, the hope comes true.

-With this module, you don't need to do those boring things anymore, `dbexecutors` will do them for you.
+You don't need to do those boring things anymore, `dbexecutors` will do it for you.
 And this is all you need to do:
 1. Get the Executor.
 2. Execute commands.